-10. Plaintiff faithfully paid policy premiums to Westfield, specifically to provide additional coverage for "Business Income and Extra Expense Coverage" in the event of business closures by order of Civil Authority.
+10. Plaintiff faithfully paid Policy premiums to Travelers, specifically to provide additional coverage for "Business Income and Extra Expense Coverage" in the event of business interruption at the Properties resulting from an order by Civil Authority.

-11. Under the Policy, insurance is extended to apply to the actual loss of business income sustained and the actual, necessary and reasonable extra expenses incurred when access to the Property is specifically prohibited by order of Civil Authority as the direct result of a covered loss to property in the immediate area of Plaintiff's Property.
+11. Under the Policy, insurance is extended to apply to the actual loss of business income sustained and the actual, necessary and reasonable extra expenses incurred when access to the Properties is specifically prohibited by order of Civil Authority as the direct result of a covered loss to property in the immediate area of the Properties.
 The covered physical loss includes, without limitation, loss of use and/or loss of utilization of the properties.